Ebay

 Henry: Hello H.C.

-request for the correct amount.
-Please let me know which you'd
+correct amount.
+Please let me know which you'd prefer and

 Henry Walmsley.